 Joy turns to fright

-In the meantime, Nazi German naval officers were trapped inside the Groote Club, the building of a famous gentlemen’s club in Amsterdam.
+In the meantime, Nazi German naval officers were trapped inside the Groote Club, a famous gentlemen’s club in Amsterdam.
 In the nick of time, Dutch police arrested two German soldiers nearby, on the Paleisstraat.

 Angered, one of the soldiers refused to give up his weapons and fired a shot.
 Suddenly German soldiers appeared in the windows, the balcony, and the roof of the Groote Club.